fredkamm/fredkamm/README.md

 ### 👨‍💻 About Me :

-- 🔭 Currently I am searching for a job as a software developer.
+- 🔭 Currently searching for a job as a software developer.

-- 🌱 Currently I am polishing my javascript and react skills by making passion projects that will be displayed on my personal portfolio.
+- 🌱 While i search for my future job, I am polishing my javascript and react skills by making passion projects that will be displayed on my personal portfolio.
   [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://fredkamm.github.io/portfolio_upgrade/)

-- ⚡ I enjoy skiing in the winter, golfing in the summer, and hiking with my dogs year-round.
+- ⚡ In my free time, I enjoy skiing in the winter, golfing in the summer, and hiking with my dogs year-round.

 - 📫 How to reach me:
   [![Linkedin Badge](https://img.shields.io/badge/Fredkamm-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fred-kamm-370070244/)